 Lake Ontario.
 The storm sewers have been conservatively sized assuming stage and in consultation with CVC and the City of Mississauga it may be site plan blocks, as shown in Table 5.3-8 and in the runoff reduction calculaws.
-The proposed invert of approximately 75.5m is expected to position n the subject lands were calculated using the increased runoff coefficients r management measures are in place.
-However, at the detailed design re conservative pipe sizes included in this report pposed.
-However, implementation of low impact development best levelopment process.
-Benefits of quantity control can be realized through subject to hydraulic modelling of the channel.
+The proposed invert of approximately 75.5m is expected to position n the subject lands were calculated using the increased runoff coefficients management measures are in place.
+However, at the detailed design e conservative pipe sizes included in this report pposed.
+However, implementation of low impact development best evelopment process.
+Benefits of quantity control can be realized through subject to additional hydraulic modelling confirmation of the channel.